William Samuel Hall

 William Samuel Hall (November 8, 1871 – January 26, 1938) was a dentist and a Canadian federal politician.
+He was the father of author and mystic Manly Palmer Hall.

 Hall was elected to the House of Commons of Canada as a Social Credit candidate.
 He defeated 5 other candidates to win his seat.
-Hall would die 3 years into his term vacating his seat on January 26, 1938.
+Hall died two years into his term vacating his seat on January 26, 1938.